13 Incredible Coincidences You’ll Doubt Are Real—But Are

 You might have come across this fact in your history class and immediately noticed its spookiness.
 Three of the first five U.S. presidents died on July 4, and two of those deaths were on the same July 4, within hours of each other.
 Friends-turned-political-rivals John Adams and Thomas Jefferson both died on July 4, 1826, the 50th anniversary of the signing of the Declaration of Independence.
 The fifth president, James Monroe, would die exactly five years later, on the Declaration’s 55th anniversary.
 So, the birthday of the country is the deadliest day for its presidents.
 Here are some more surprising facts about U.S. presidents you won’t believe.

 Lightning strikes (more than) twice

 Getting struck by lightning is a rather cliché example of a rare occurrence—but one that befell the same man four times, including after his death.
 The man, Major Walter Summerford, was struck three different times throughout his life…and then again, four years after it had ended when lightning hit his gravestone.
 Various embellishments of the tale exist—one (perhaps suspiciously) detailed account claims that the lightning strikes, including the posthumous one, happened precisely every six years—but no matter when they happened, that’s quite the odd nature coincidence.
-Want some more weather weirdness?
-Learn about some unbelievable natural disasters you never knew occurred in the U.S.

 Like brother, not like brother